lead4good/gramine/Documentation/building.rst

 The build of Gramine implies building at least the first two components.
 The build of the patched C library is optional but highly recommended for performance reasons.
-Patched glibc is built by default.
+Both patched glibc and patched musl are built by default.

 Gramine currently only works on the x86_64 architecture.
 Gramine is currently tested on Ubuntu 18.04/20.04, along with Linux kernel version 5.x.
 We recommend